daxslab/yii2-thumbnailer/README.md

 //Generates thumbnail with default values specified in the configuration Html::img(Yii::$app->thumbnailer->get($imageUrl));

+//Generates a 400px width thumbnail.
+The height is determined as the width because is not set.
+Html::img(Yii::$app->thumbnailer->get($imageUrl, 400));

 //Generates a 400x400 pixels thumbnail and 60% quality Html::img(Yii::$app->thumbnailer->get($imageUrl, 400, 400));